-Our Father in heaven loved them with all his heart.
-He treated them no differently than he would have treated all his other children, because he is no respecter of persons.
-How painful it must have been for God and his Christ to have all that potential and offers of glory rejected for hollow lies and betrayal of their love.
+Our Father in heaven loved them with all His heart.
+He treated them no differently than He treated all His other children, because He is no respecter of persons.
+How painful it must have been for God and His Christ to have all that potential and offers of glory rejected for hollow lies and betrayal of their love.
 But the law is the law, and they had justly earned their reward.
-There was nothing he could do but to reward them according to their choices, since they had moral agency just like we did.
-This was how they chose to use their agency, and he could not violate that agency.
+There was nothing God could do but to reward them according to their choices, since they had moral agency just like we did.
+This was how they chose to use their agency, and He could not violate that agency.

 Moving to our second estate

 Those who used their agency to choose God over Lucifer fulfilled the conditions of our first estate and qualified to move on to the second estate, mortality.
 The reward for having kept our first estate was the promise of an immortal resurrected body in a kingdom of glory, whether a limited kingdom of glory or in the celestial kingdom where there would be glory added upon our heads forever.
 The promise was that every soul would receive this reward through the merits of our Redeemer, Jesus Christ.